When to Go to Vietnam

 View this itineraryAdd to cart

-Duration: 15 days / 14 nights (flexible) Itinerary: Hanoi - Bai Tu Long Bay - Hoi An - Ho Chi Minh City - Mekong Delta - Phnom Penh - Siem Reap & Angkor Wat
+Duration: 15 days / 14 nights (flexible) Itinerary: Hanoi - Bai Tu Long Bay - Hoi An - Ho Chi Minh City - Mekong Delta - Phnom Penh - Siem Reap & Angkor Wat (also available in reverse!)

 View this itineraryAdd to cart